gitbykoga/gitbykoga.github.io/content/design/_index.md

 ---
+title: "Design"
 type: "page"
-title: "Homepage"
+layout: "designlist"
 date: 2021-01-07T14:42:08-03:00
 draft: false
 ---

+# Design
-This is the homepage
+So this is the description of the Design section!